SciML/DiffEqDocs.jl/docs/src/features/io.md

 will still load and hold all of the values (so `sol.u` and `sol.t` will work), but none of the interface will be available.

+If you want a copy of the solution that contains no function information you can use the function `SciMLBase.strip_solution(sol)`.
+This will return a copy of the solution that doesn't have any functions, which you can serialize and deserialize without having any of the problems that typically come with serializing functions.

 ## JLD

 Don't use JLD.
 It's dead.
 Julia types can be saved via JLD.jl.